chedabob/bitrise_java13install_ios/README.md

-# Check Bundler version
+# Install Java13 - Mac OS
-This step tries to install in the machine the same bundler version as the Gemfile
+This step sets the pre-installed OpenJDK 13 as the system JVM

 ## How to use this Step